marklogic/flux/docs/export/export-rows.md

 For convenience, the above values are case-sensitive so that you can ignore casing when choosing a value.

 As of the 1.1.0 release of Flux, `--mode` defaults to `Append` for commands that write to a filesystem.
 In the 1.0.0 release, these commands defaulted to `Overwrite`.
-The `export-jdbc` command defaults to `ErrorIfExists` avoid altering an existing table in any way.
+The `export-jdbc` command defaults to `ErrorIfExists` to avoid altering an existing table in any way.

 For further information on each mode, please see